 - His Other Children

 After searching for more information on Otto, I stumbled upon the obituary of his sister, Cecelia, who stayed behind in Canada.
 After reading her obituary, I gathered the names of her six children.
 In searching those names, I came upon the obituary of Otto’s nephew who passed as recently as a few years ago.
 Low and behold, his middle name was listed as Otto.
 It strikes me that Otto’s sister thought fondly enough of her older brother, to make sure his name was passed on in some way.
 Otto’s nephew, this man who had shared his name, looked like such a kind soul.
 As I browsed through the photos on the memorial page, it looked like he had an equally kind and wonderful family.
-If I had it correctly, this man and his family were my 2nd and 3rd cousins.
-I figured that perhaps they would know more about Otto, so I headed to Facebook to look up a few of the names of his children listed, took a chance and messaged a few of them.
+If I had it correctly, this man and his family were my 2nd cousins.
+I figured that perhaps they would know more about Otto, so I headed to Facebook to look up a few of the names of his children listed, took a chance and messaged a couple of them.
 As I reached out, I explained who I was and what kind of info I was looking for.
 Additionally, I offered up a photo of Otto’s mother and father that I had, in case they hadn’t seen it.
 I nervously awaited a response and was thrilled to receive this note back:

 Hi Kate, I’m so glad to hear from a cousin on my father’s side of the family!
 And thank you for solving the mystery of my father’s middle name.
 I always knew there had to be a reason for the unusual name “Otto”.
 My father left Newfoundland right after high school to join the Air Force.
 As a family, we lived quite far from the Peddle/Stanley family and there are a lot of pieces missing in my own knowledge of the family.
 I’m not sure I have a lot of information although I could certainly direct you to my Aunt Carol (my father’s younger sister in Harbour Grace, Newfoundland).
 I’ve considered her to be the family member with the greatest sense of history.
 My dad died almost four years ago and I would love to see photos of family member who shaped him and who I never got to know.
 It would be such a lovely way to stay connected to the father I love and miss every day.
 Thank you so much for getting in touch!